VangelisChocholis/Cross_Device_Analysis/README.md

     - how many users use one device and which device?
     - how many use two or more devices?
 In this case we break down between 'web' only and how many both  'web' and 'android'.

-    Additionally, we investigate perfomance metrics such as total Revenue, Transactions, Revenue per User, Transactions per User and Revenue per Transaction.
+    And most importanlty, we investigate **perfomance metrics** such as total Revenue, Transactions, Revenue per User, Transactions per User and Revenue per Transaction.

 - **Constructing an Interactive Dashboard**: We will communicate our results through an easy-to-use interactive dashboard.
 It is important to share the results with individuals from the business sector.